cguedes/github-batch/README.md

 # GitHub batch

-This tool batches the creation of github repositories in the context of a organization.
+This tool batches the creation of github repositories and teams in the context of an organization.

 ## Usage